Wall Street ticks toward another record as Tesla vrooms higher

 NEW YORK (AP) — Wall Street is rising toward more records on Monday at the start of a week that could show whether the U.S. stock market's big recent rally has been overdone or prescient.

-That helped overshadow a 1.1% dip for Nvidia after China accused the chip company of violating its antimonopoly laws.
+That helped overshadow an early dip for Nvidia after China accused the chip company of violating its antimonopoly laws.
 Chinese regulators did not mention a punishment for Nvidia in a one-sentence statement on the matter but did say they would carry out “further investigation.”
+The stock was down more than 1% in early trading, but has since recovered to near break-even.

 The main event for the market will arrive on Wednesday.
 That’s when the Federal Reserve will announce its latest decision on interest rates, and the unanimous expectation is for its first cut of the year.
 Such a move could give a kickstart to the job market, which has been slowing.